Onyomi vs. Kunyomi: Because What You Kanji Isn’t What You Get

 For a long time, Japan didn’t have a written language of its own.

 Rather, kanji is believed to have made its way to Japan from China sometime between the fifth and eighth centuries AD.
-At least, that’s what the evidence suggests—we know that there were groups forming in Japan to study the Chinese language at about this time in history.
-(And, on another note, the katakana and hiragana writing systems arose in the ninth century AD.)
+At least, that’s what the evidence suggests—we know that there were groups in Japan that studied the Chinese language around this time.
+(On another note, the katakana and hiragana writing systems came about in the ninth century AD.)

-Remember, while Japanese didn’t have a written language, it did, of course, have a spoken language prior to the arrival of Chinese characters, and the attempts to merge the two helped to create these natural variations in kanji readings.
+Of course, before its writing system developed into what it is today, Japan had a spoken language prior to the arrival of Chinese characters.
+The subsequent attempts to merge the two helped to create these natural variations in kanji readings.

-This leaves Japanese learners in the curious situation where we have to adapt to the fact that there are two types of kanji readings: Onyomi and kunyomi.
+As a result of the abovementioned history, Japanese learners have to adapt to the fact that there are two types of kanji readings: onyomi and kunyomi.

 When Should You Use Onyomi?